Les Habegger: Career

 For his military experience, Habegger was part of the Battle of the Bulge.
 He worked with the 274th Infantry Regiment as a combat medic during the 1940s.
 After World War II, Habegger began assistant coaching for Northwestern College while completing his college education.
 Upon graduating, he became a basketball coach for the Seattle Pacific Falcons in 1956 as an assistant coach before being promoted to head coach in 1957.

 As a member of the NAIA, his team did not qualify for the 1961 NAIA basketball tournament after they were defeated in the District I playoffs final that year.
 In the NCAA, Habegger and his team were part of the 1965 NCAA College Division basketball tournament and reached the quarterfinals.
 After leaving his coaching position in 1974, Habegger had 272 wins and 176 losses.
 With his wins, Habegger set a career record for Seattle Pacific University.

 Outside of the NCAA, Habegger began working in the NBA as an assistant coach for the Seattle SuperSonics in 1977.
+While with Seattle, Habegger was selected to work for the Western Conference team at the 1980 NBA All-Star Game.
 He was promoted to general manager of the SuperSonics in 1983 and remained as GM until 1985.
 After his position of general manager ended, Habegger became the SuperSonics's Habegger director of player personnel in April 1985.
 He remained with the SuperSonics until 1986 and joined the Milwaukee Bucks as an assistant coach the following year.

 From 1987 to 1990, Habegger was a coach in Germany as part of the Basketball Bundesliga league.
-Between 1988 to 1989, Habegger and Steiner Bayreuth won back to back German Basketball Cups.
+Between 1988 and 1989, Habegger and Steiner Bayreuth won back to back German Basketball Cups.
 In 1989, Habegger and Steiner won the BBL championship.
 At FIBA competitions, his team was fifth at the 1988–89 FIBA European Cup Winners' Cup.
 Before ending his position in 1990, Habegger could not coach Steiner due to his injured back.
 That year, Habegger went to the Washington Huskies to become an assistant basketball coach.
-During the mid 1990s, Habegger decided not to resume his basketball experience in Germany when Steiner asked him to become their coach again.
+During the mid-1990s, Habegger decided not to resume his basketball experience in Germany when Steiner asked him to become their coach again.

 Personal life and death

-Habegger had two children before he died on July 6, 2017 in Spokane, Washington.
+Habegger had two children.
+He died on July 6, 2017, in Spokane, Washington.